Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

             cannot_extinguish:1b, //Whether this flame can be turned off by vacuum, dust and ice (water will still turn it off).
 Default = 0b.
 Not applicable to incense flames. always_burn:1b, //Whether this flame can be turned off by anything at all.
 Default = 0b.
 Not applicable to incense flames. fire_elemental_source:{}, //See <type>_elemental_source, above.
+Default = none. tags:[] //A list of tags to append to the flame's default tags, used to target the flame in functions.
 Default = none.
-            tags: [] //A list of tags to append to the flame's default tags, used to target the flame in functions.
-Default = none.
         }
     ],
-    door:{ //Required for and used only by doors
-        model: { //Required, the ID of the door model.
+    door:{ //Required for and used only by doors model:{ //Required, the ID of the door model.
 See IDs in use for valid IDs. namespace:"luigis_mansion", //Required, the namespace of the door model. id:"mansion/1" //Required, the ID of the door model.
         },
-        frame: { //Optional, the ID of the frame model.
+        frame:{ //Optional, the ID of the frame model.
 See IDs in use for valid IDs. namespace:"luigis_mansion", //The namespace of the frame model. id:"normal" //The ID of the frame model.
         },